Jean28518/linux-guides/onlyoffice-for-nextcloud/readme.md

 - Deactivate and remove Nextcloud Office
 - Install ONLYOFFICE
 - In the administration settings go to OnlyOffice and enter the adress and the password `Ohgeaf6scha7Iu9U` (The start of the docker container takes about 1 min)
+- Disable document preview in the "OnlyOffice" Settings of Nextcloud (Don't forget to hit 'save' in the bottom of "editor settings"